Modern Checkered Materials for Night Cooling among the Flowers

 c.
 1848

 These prints show women in checkered robes, each standing before an oversized flower.
-They are printed primarily in blue, a style known as aizuri-e.
+Some are printed primarily in blue, a style known as aizuri-e.
 The prints are listed as series number 112 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
-However, the continuous nature of the background suggests that these sheets were intended to be placed side-by-side to form a polyptych.
+However, the continuous nature of the background suggests that these sheets may have been intended to be placed side-by-side to form a polyptych.
 The individual sheets are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Flower: Carnations